aratare-jp/kirke/README.md

 Input --> Operation --> Output
 ```

-But it gets even better!
-A task can also have zero or _multiple_ inputs, each of which can come from different data
-sources, and zero or _multiple_ output, each can also be linked up to different places.
+A task can also have zero or _multiple_ inputs, each of which can come from different data sources, and zero or _multiple_ output, each can also be linked up to different places.

 A zero-input task is called a ***producer***, and an example of such task can be a data source that generates data on
 the fly.

 A zero-output task is called a ***consumer***, and is typically used for IO-related tasks such as file writer.

-By itself a task is not as useful, if not sometimes unwieldy as it grows overtime and has to perform a lot of
+By itself a task is not as useful, if not sometimes unwieldy as it grows overtime and has to perform a lot of transformation steps.
-transformation steps.
 So instead, you can link up multiple tasks together to form a transformation graph that can move
 data freely within the graph.

 Here a visualisation of a transformation graph that has three tasks:

 ![](./images/tasks.png)

 The flow starts when we read a file and ends when we write to a file.
-By having multiple tasks instead of one big task
-to handle everything, we can start modularise our data flow.
-For example, if we want to fetch data from an URL we only
-need to create a producer to do the fetching, and then link it up with our Task 2.
+By having multiple tasks instead of one big task to handle everything, we can start modularise our data flow.
+For example, if we want to fetch data from an URL we only need to create a producer to do the fetching, and then link it up with our Task 2.

 > You may wonder why `Read meme` and `Read meme file` are not the same (one is an operation the other one is an input).
 > You can check out further details in [Input](#input) and [Operation](#operation) sections.